CDLUC3/mrt-cron/coll-health-obj-analysis/data_model.md

 </details>

+### Create _build_ property

-### Create the _build_ property to capture information known about the object the the Merritt Inventory Database
+Create the build property to capture information known about the object the the Merritt Inventory Database

 <details>
 <summary>Sample Json</summary>